jaredpar/arcade/Rolex/notes.md

 so that I know what I can partition better in the future.
 - Need RolexStorage to hold a container type and not a raw List<HelixJob>.
 This lets it have a name, abstract away the type of run, etc ...
+- Move all the non-user feedback to a logger and a log file that gets dumped to the application storage directory.

 # Helix API Feedback